How Safe Is Your School's Reopening Plan? Here's What To Look For

 While person-to-person spread is the greater risk, scientists are also concerned about the virus accumulating in indoor air.
 So the guiding principle is to bring in as much fresh air as possible to dilute and disperse viral particles.
 "We simply want lots of air exchange with the outside," says Miller.

-Joshua Santarpia, a microbiologist who studies biological aerosols at the University of Nebraska Medical Center, says that schools should assess their ventilation systems to see if they can be modified to optimize air flow in each classroom.
-"The more air changes the better," he says.
+Joshua Santarpia, a microbiologist who studies biological aerosols at the University of Nebraska Medical Center, says that schools should assess their ventilation systems to see if they can be modified to optimize airflow in each classroom.
+"The more air changes, the better," he says.

 Newer school buildings with modern systems typically are set up to recirculate indoor air because this saves energy, says Peter Fehl, president of building management systems for Honeywell.
 But by adjusting those settings, it's possible to get "seven or eight times more fresh air," says Fehl.